amplication/docs/docs/plugins/before-after.md

 # Before and After Lifecycle Functions

 All events expose an identical interface with two functions that can be handled by the plugin and responsible for a different step in the lifecycle of the event.
-One for “before” the event is emitted and another for “after” the event is emitted.
+One for "before" the event is emitted and another for "after" the event is emitted.

 ```tsx
 export interface PluginEventType<T extends EventParams> {